Accounting involves the collection, organization and presentation of financial information for effective decision-making.

 Accounting services often include independent auditing, tax advice and tax return preparation, financial and management consulting and entrepreneurial services.
-All accounting is characterized by compiling, analyzing and reporting on the financial conditions of the many functions for companies, nonprofit organizations, government agencies and individuals.
+Accounting is characterized by compiling, analyzing and reporting on the financial conditions of companies, nonprofit organizations, government agencies and individuals.

-Includes foundation courses required for Professional Admission*, general education requirements, professional core courses, free electives and a set of specific accounting Courses
+Includes foundation courses required for Professional Admission*, general education requirements, professional core courses, electives and a set of specific accounting courses

 Sample accounting courses include:

 - Analysis of Financial Statements

 * Students must achieve Professional Admission (a competitive and selective application process) to move from the pre-professional phase to the professional phase.

 ** Check the Degree/Academic Progress Report (APRR's) for your specific academic program requirements per your catalog.

 Work Experience and Internships

 Part-time and summer jobs and internships can provide valuable work experience and training that employers and graduate schools value.
 Academic credit is not required to receive an internship nor do internship credits count toward major electives.

 The college has a wide variety of professional fraternities, honoraries and student clubs.
 Student organizations offer: career information; networking opportunities; social and professional activities; and provide leadership roles and skills building opportunities.